stefanofa/awesome/README.md

 *   [terrazzoapp/terrazzo](https://github.com/terrazzoapp/terrazzo) - Use DTCG tokens JSON to generate code for web, mobile, native apps, and more

+*   [es-tooling/module-replacements](https://github.com/es-tooling/module-replacements) - A manifest of JS modules and their more modern/active replacements

 *   [es-tooling/eslint-plugin-depend](https://github.com/es-tooling/eslint-plugin-depend) - An ESLint plugin for suggesting optimisations in choice of dependency, native equivalents, etc.

 *   [vikejs/vike](https://github.com/vikejs/vike) - (Replaces Next.js/Nuxt) 🔨 Composable framework to build advanced applications with flexibility and stability.